dan-edington/SpotifySetlists/README.md

 ### TODO

-- Fix dodgy login on mobile
+- Fix dodgy login on mobile (needs more testing, appears to be ok right now...problem on Spotify's end?)
 - Eliminate duplicate requests to spotify api
 - Don't display results until all data loaded
 - Error handling